 Glamping at Lake Kissimmee State Park in Lakes Wales, Central Florida

 Located on the rural Lake Wales Ridge distant from urban population centers, this state park is vast, scenic and full of wildlife.
 You can hike or kayak for miles, fish in Lake Kissimmee or connecting lakes and visit the weekend living history exhibit of the 1870s “cow camp” complete with cracker cows and costumed “cow hunters.”
 Here’s a Florida Rambler guide to Lake Kissimmee State Park.

 Lake Kissimmee is a remote location and there are no cabins in the park, so here, a night glamping is the only alternative to camping.
-But be prepared to pay for the privilege, with their luxury tent experience priced at $210 a night for two.
+A luxury tent experience is priced at $102 a night for two.

 With a queen bed, linens, electricity, rugs, chandeliers, a K-cup coffee maker and a heating/cooling unit, these 100-square-foot “pioneer tents” check all the luxury boxes.

 The glamping tents are adjacent to the family campground and share the bath house a short walk away.